collective/cookiecutter-plone-starter/README.md

 ### Use options to avoid prompts

-The cookiecutter template will ask a quite some questions.
+The cookiecutter will ask a lot of questions.
+You can use some of its options to avoid repeatedly entering the same values.

+#### `--no-input`

+You can use the [`--no-input`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-no-input) option to make the cookiecutter not prompt for parameters and only use `cookiecutter.json` file content.

+#### `--replay` and `--replay-file`
 If the scaffoling fails later for whatever reason, you could restart the cookiecutter with '--replay'.
 At every invocation cookiecutter saves your answers in a temporary file.
 See [Replay Project Generation](https://cookiecutter.readthedocs.io/en/latest/advanced/replay.html) in the cookiecutter documentation for more information.